 The compensation for the members of the Executive Committee is verified and proposed on an annual basis by the Appointments and Remuneration Committee.
 The total compensation, which comprises fixed and variable components, is decided upon by the entire Board of Directors.
 The members of the Executive Committee receive a base salary commensurate with the job profile and the employee's experience and skills and a performance related cash bonus.
 The base salary is assessed annually against responsibility and experience and is adjusted when needed.
 A target cash bonus is defined for each member of the Executive Committee at the beginning of the financial year and this forms the basis for the calculation of the cash bonus actually paid shortly after the end of the financial year.
 The 2016 cash bonus was not paid in 2017.
 It has been paid in cash in the first quarter of 2018.
 The 2017 cash bonus has been paid in the fourth quarter of 2018.
-The amount of bonus actually paid is determined taking into account corporate and individual targets and may vary according to a matrix from 0% to 150% of the target amount.
+The 2018 and 2019 bonuses have not yet been paid at the date of this report.
+The amount of bonus actually paid is determined taking into account corporate and individual objectives and may vary according to a matrix from 0% to 120% of the target amount.